microsoft/winget-cli/doc/specs/#888 - Com Api.md

     enum PredefinedAppCatalog
     {
         OpenWindowsCatalog,
+    };
+    /// Local Catalogs with AppCatalogOrigin Predefined
+    [contract(Microsoft.Management.Deployment.WindowsPackageManagerContract, 1)]
+    enum LocalAppCatalog
+    {
         InstalledPackages,
         /// IMPLEMENTATION NOTE:  Windows Package Manager does not currently have this concept.
         /// This would be a new Orchestration feature to keep track of the installing CatalogPackage objects and allow
         /// search of those objects.
-        InstallingPackages
+        InstallingPackages,
+        AllLocalPackages
     };

     ///
     [contract(Microsoft.Management.Deployment.WindowsPackageManagerContract, 1)]
     runtimeclass GetCompositeAppCatalogOptions
     {
         GetCompositeAppCatalogOptions();

         /// Get a composite catalog to allow searching a user defined or pre defined source
         /// and a local source (Installing, Installed) together
         /// IMPLEMENTATION NOTE: Windows Package Manager currently only supports
         /// one local source and one remote source per composite catalog.
         /// DESIGN NOTE: It seems likely that in the future we will want to support
-        /// letting callers use two local sources (i.e. both Installing and Installed) IVector<AppCatalog> Catalogs;
+        /// letting callers use two local sources (i.e. both Installing and Installed) IVector<AppCatalog> Catalogs { get; };
+        /// The local source(s)
+        LocalAppCatalog LocalAppCatalog;
         /// Sets the default search behavior if the catalog is a composite catalog.
         CompositeSearchBehavior CompositeSearchBehavior;
     }